Analogical proportions: Related Work

 \section{Related Work}

-Formal models of analogical proportions started to appear only very recently and in this paper we compared our algebraic framework with two prominent models from the literature, namely \citeS{Stroppa06} and \citeS{Miclet08} algebraic models, in the concrete domains of sets and numbers, and we showed that in each case we either disagree with the notion from the literature justified by some plausible counter-example or we can show that our model yields strictly more reasonable solutions.
-This provides evidence for its applicability.
-We expect similar results in other domains where the models of \citeA{Stroppa06} and \citeA{Miclet08} are applicable.
+Arguably, the most prominent (symbolic) model of analogical reasoning to date is Gentner's \cite{Gentner83} {\em Structure-Mapping Theory} (or {\em SMT}), first implemented by Falkenhainer, Forbus, and Gentner \cite{Falklenhainer89}.
+Our approach shares with Gentner's SMT its symbolic nature.
+However, while in SMT mappings are constructed with respect to meta-logical considerations---for instance, Gentner's {\em systematicity principle} prefers connected knowledge over independent facts---in our framework `mappings' are realized via analogical proportions satisfying mathematically well-defined properties.
+In Theorems \ref{thm:FIT} and \ref{thm:SIT} we have shown that analogical proportions are compatible with structure-preserving mappings---a result which is in the vein of SMT.
+We leave a more detailed comparison between our algebraic approach and Gentner's SMT as future work.

-\citeS{Barbot19} functional-based view is related to our \prettyref{thm:atct} on the preservation of functional dependencies across different domains (\prettyref{sec:Functional_}).
-The critical difference is that \citeA{Barbot19} assume Lepage's central permutation axiom \prettyref{equ:central_permutation}, which implies in their framework that functional transformations need to be bijective, a serious restriction.
-In our framework, on the other hand, we proved in \prettyref{thm:Lepage03} that central permutation does not hold in general---justified by some reasonable counter-example---and so functional transformations can be functions induced by {\em arbitrary} terms (\prettyref{thm:atct}).
+Formal models of analogy have been studied by artificial intelligence researchers for decades \cite<cf.>{Hall89,Prade14a}.
+In this paper, we compared our algebraic framework of analogical proportions with two recently introduced models of analogical proportions from the literature \cite{Miclet08,Stroppa06}---introduced for applications to artificial intelligence and machine learning, specifically for natural language processing and handwritten character recognition---in the concrete domains of sets and numbers, and we showed that in each case we either disagree with the notion from the literature justified by some counter-example or we can show that our model yields strictly more justifiable solutions.
+This provides some evidence for its applicability.
+We expect similar results in other domains where the models of \cite{Stroppa06} and \cite{Miclet08} are applicable.

-\citeA{Prade10,Prade17} study analogical proportions between boolean variables which correspond in our general framework to boolean proportions within the specific boolean algebra $\mathbb{BOOL}$, and which are related to set proportions as studied in \prettyref{sec:Set_}.
-In the future, we plan to compare these two notions in detail and we expect our model to capture (and possibly generalize) the essence of \citeS{Prade10,Prade17} results in a natural way.
+The functional-based view in \cite{Barbot19} is related to our \prettyref{thm:FPT} on the preservation of functional dependencies across different domains (\prettyref{sec:Functional_Proportion_Theorem}).
+The critical difference is that Barbot, Miclet, and Prade \cite{Barbot19} assume Lepage's central permutation axiom \prettyref{equ:central_permutation}, which implies in their framework that functional transformations need to be bijective, a serious restriction.
+In our framework, on the other hand, we proved in \prettyref{thm:axioms} that central permutation does not hold in general---justified by some reasonable counter-example---and so functional transformations can be functions induced by terms satisfying a mild injectivity condition (\prettyref{thm:FPT}).